List of random number generators

 Random number generators are important in many kinds of technical applications, including physics, engineering or mathematical computer studies (e.g., Monte Carlo simulations), cryptography and gambling (on game servers).

 This list includes many common types, regardless of quality or applicability to a given use case.

 Pseudorandom number generators (PRNGs)

-Whenever using a pseudorandom number generator, keep in mind John von Neumann's dictum "Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin."

 The following algorithms are pseudorandom number generators.

 Cryptographic algorithms

 Cipher algorithms and cryptographic hashes can be used as very high-quality pseudorandom number generators.
-However, generally they are considerably slower (typically by a factor 2-10) than fast, non-cryptographic random number generators.
+However, generally they are considerably slower (typically by a factor 2–10) than fast, non-cryptographic random number generators.